 Wheelchairs have evolved immensely, but especially over the past 20 years.
-The most recent surge in technological advances for manual wheelchairs began in the 1990s and has continued with the implementation of lighter weight material being utilized in manufacturing and the ability to truly customize a wheelchair for each individual.
+The most recent surge in technological advances for manual wheelchairs began in the 1990s and has continued with the implementation of lighter weight material being utilized in manufacturing and the ability to truly create a wheelchair for each individual.

 Part of what has driven these changes has been the data gathered through research studies on the importance of proper wheelchair set-up for not only efficiency, but also for the client's overall health.
 A fantastic resource on the topic was published by the Rehabilitation Engineering Association of North America (RESNA) in 2012 that detailed research and clinical application of ultra lightweight manual wheelchairs to assist practitioners with selecting the best wheelchair for their clients.
 Click the link to read "RESNA Position on the Application of Ultralight Manual Wheelchairs".